Running successful Google Ads campaigns is challenging.

 In this article, we will look at the foundational principles of Google Ads and then at each of these PPC Success factors so you can massively improve results and start turning clicks into customers.

 The article should take about 15 mins to read and if you have any questions drop me a line.

-- Some Assumptions
+- Introduction and some Assumptions

 - Quality Score

 Free Google Ads Account Audit

 If this all seems like too much effort, we understand, drop us a line and we can conduct a free audit of your Google Ads account and tell you exactly what you need to focus on to save money and improve results (win-win): Claim your free Google Ads audit.

 The advice here is generally aimed at small to medium businesses and those operating in established business categories.
 If you have a radically new product or service then the way you bring that to market can vary greatly and Google Ads is not the right platform for every single situation.
 If you want some advice on strategy and what the right tactics and platforms are then drop us a line.